Liwgreat/Linear-separability-measures/README.md

 ## Contact

-If you have any questions or suggestions, please contact us through [GitHub issues](<insert-github-issue-link>).
+If you have any questions or suggestions, please contact us through [my Email](Lws@mail.dlut.edu.cn).